synnaxlabs/synnax/client/ts/api/client.api.md

     latest(): Record<string, TelemValue | undefined>;
     // (undocumented)
     get length(): number;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    //
     // (undocumented)
     map(fn: (k: KeyOrName, arr: Series, i: number) => [KeyOrName, Series]): Frame;
     // (undocumented)
     get names(): Names;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    push(key: KeyOrName, ...v: Series[]): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen push(key: KeyOrName, ...v: Series[]): void;
     push(frame: Frame): void;
     // (undocumented)